-- 649.320. (a) An agency shall designate as precedential a final decision or part of a final decision that contains a significant legal or policy determination of general application that is likely to recur. - (b) Designation of a decision or part of a decision as precedential is not rulemaking and need not be done under Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2, relating to rulemaking. - (c) An agency's designation of a decision or part of a decision, or failure to designate a decision or part of a decision, as precedential is not subject to judicial review.
+- 649.320. (a) An agency may designate as a precedent decision a final decision or part of a final decision that contains a significant legal or policy determination of general application that is likely to recur. - (b) Designation of a decision or part of a decision as a precedent decision is not rulemaking and need not be done under Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2, relating to rulemaking. - (c) An agency's designation of a decision or part of a decision, or failure to designate a decision or part of a decision, as a precedent decision is not subject to judicial review. - Comment.

-Comment.
 Section 649.320 recognizes the need of agencies to be able to make law and policy through adjudication as well as through rulemaking.
 It codifies the practice of a number of agencies to designate important decisions as precedential.
 See Section 12935(h) (Fair Employment and Housing Commission); Unemp.
 Ins.
 Code § 409 (Unemployment Insurance Appeals Board).
+Section 649.320 is intended to encourage agencies to articulate what they are doing when they make new law or policy in an adjudicative decision. - Insurance Appeals Board).
 Section 649.320 is intended to encourage agencies to articulate what they are doing when they make new law or policy in an adjudicative decision.